-The first, curcuminoids (contained in turmeric oleoresin) has been used for centuries in Indian and Chinese medicine.
-It improves and speeds up the antigens recognition by the host and therefore enhances antibodies production.
+The first, curcuminoids (contained in turmeric oleoresin) have been used for centuries in Indian and Chinese medicine.
+It improves and speeds up the antigens recognition by the host and therefore enhances production of antibodies.

-The second, capsaicinoids (contained in chilli pepper oleoresin) is known to exert a strong anti-inflammatory activity.
-This ingredient has repeatedly demonstrated its ability to limit both local and global inflammatory response (Lee et al., 2010).
+The second, capsaicinoids (contained in chilli pepper oleoresin) are known to exert a strong antiinflammatory activity.
+This ingredient has repeatedly demonstrated its ability to limit both local and global inflammatory response.